Flash Back Thursday (2010)

 My garden is the place I go for refuge and renewal.
 I'm an artist, and the garden is my ever-changing sculpture.
 This place gives me food for my body while nourishing the spirit.
 It teaches me patience and how to share with other creatures, and when they get out of hand, how to let some things go.
 Any true gardener knows the yearning that tending the soil and its inhabitants satisfy.

 Monday, May 5, 2014

 Difficult to grow outside the Pacific Northwest and California, Rhododendron occidentale it is found in thickets around moist areas, seepages and creek sides in the mountains and foothills along the Pacific coast of southwest Oregon to southern California.
 Professor Kruckeberg once recommended planting our native azalea in massed plantings, interspersed with evergreens.
-What a sight that would be and the fragrance intoxicating.
+What a sight that would be, couple with its intoxicating fragrance.

 The western azalea, used extensively in breeding programs, is a parent plant for many highly sought after hybrids, especially for adding fragrance.
-Some of its offspring include ‘Delicatissimum’, ‘Exquisitum’ and ‘Irene Koster’.
+Some of its offspring include ‘Delicatissimum’, ‘Exquisitum’, and ‘Irene Koster’.
 All won the Royal Horticultural Society's Award of Garden Merit.
-Although its progeny grows easily outside our region, R. occidentale itself is not easy to maintain outside the region.
+Although its progeny grows easily outside our region, R. occidentale itself is not easy to maintain outside our maritime climate.

 by Debbie Teashon I'm hopping mad.
 This morning while researching foxgloves, misogyny came screaming out from the pages of an old ...

 by Debbie Teashon " Mix a little foolishness with your prudence: It's good to be silly at the right moment ." ~ Horace T...